 In the 2 Qt.
-Saucepan, bring water to a simmer over medium heat 275ᵒF, stir in rice, cover, and close vent, turn heat off and let stand 30-40 minutes.
+Saucepan, bring water to a simmer over medium heat 275ᵒF, stir in rice, cover, and close the vent, turn the heat off, and let stand 30-40 minutes.

 NOTE: cooking is chemistry.
 Using tap chlorinated tap water will change the chemical composition of the food and neutralize the flavor.
 The best investment you can make for your home and family is a water purifier.
 See Health Craft water purifiers here!

-While chicken is browning, in a mixing bowl, combine pineapple juice, ketchup, soy sauce, cornstarch, ginger and sugar.
+While the chicken is browning, in a mixing bowl, combine pineapple juice, ketchup, soy sauce, cornstarch, ginger, and sugar.
 Mix well.
-When the onions and peppers are tender, add mixture and pineapples chinks, and stir until the sauce begins to thicken, about 2 to 3 minutes.
+When the onions and peppers are tender, add the mixture and pineapple chunks, and stir until the sauce begins to thicken about 2 to 3 minutes.